When Your Own Family Comes for You — Modern Paraphrase | nocap.bible

 God didn't let this slide.
 Suddenly — and the text really emphasizes the "suddenly" — the Lord told all three of them to come to the .
 When God says "come here" with that energy, you know something's about to go down.

-The Lord came down in a pillar of cloud and stood at the entrance.
-Then He called Aaron and Miriam forward — just the two of them.
+The Lord came down in a and stood at the entrance.
+Then He called and forward — just the two of them.
 And He laid it out:

 "Listen to me.
 If there's a prophet among you, I make myself known through visions and dreams.
 But Moses is different.
 He is faithful in all my house.
 I speak to him face to face — clearly, not in riddles.
 He sees the form of the Lord.
 So why were you not afraid to speak against my servant Moses?"